Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```
 The command extract references with Keyword#1 **AND** Keyword#2 **AND** Keyword#3, and so on.
 Arguments are **not accent or case sensitive.**

+**Export your queries**
 ```matlab
 cd Search_results
 open 'Plutonium-Osmium.txt'
 ```
 Opens the results of latter search in notepad for Windows users (you can of course seek for them directly in the dedicated folder).

+**Scripting**
 Commands can of course be scripted and ran as a batch, see **[./Codes/Script.m](/Codes/Script.m)** for example of script containing several commands.

 Papers are listed by years to ease the reading and a command to extract certain years would have no purpose.
 These simple commands must cover 99% of the needs of database users.

 ## Database maintenance for administrators